 If you are a supplier to a much larger company, the larger company will probably use its own standard documentation and might suggest that there is little or no scope for negotiation.
 However, it is rare that sensible protection for a good supplier cannot be agreed even with the biggest accounts and it can prove very worthwhile to pursue this.

-Our commercial lawyers are skilled in drafting, reviewing and negotiating supply agreements of all descriptions and have a keen interest in supporting the manufacturing, industrial and engineering sectors.
+Our commercial lawyers are skilled in drafting, reviewing and negotiating supply agreements of all types and have a keen interest in supporting the manufacturing, industrial and engineering sectors.

 When supplying customers in other territories, there are some factors which may require different treatment to domestic sales, for example, arrangements for the transportation of goods and the method, terms and currency of payment.